ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_container.rst

 Configuration
 --------------

-As briefly alluded to when explaining the :code:`ivy.Container.diff` method, the container class is also the ideal data type for storing experiment configurations.
+As briefly alluded to when explaining the :meth:`ivy.Container.diff` method, the container class is also the ideal data type for storing experiment configurations.
 Configurations can either first be stored to disk as a JSON file and then loaded into the :class:`ivy.Container` for recursive comparisons to see differences between experiments, or the config can be specified in the code and then saved to disk as a JSON to keep a permanent log afterwards.

 Data loading
 -----------